raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 - typed recognizer is below
 - the stack-free recognizer using function calls as the stack.
 - bijections and insertion lists

+- refactor to explain that balanced parentheses are a category

 ## Sw!pe File